Afghan War documents leak: Pakistan

 The Obama administration, in response to the leaks, re-expressed their long-held doubts about links between Pakistan intelligence agents and Afghan insurgents.
 An anonymous official said to Al Arabiya, "I don't think anyone who follows this issue will find it surprising that there are concerns about ISI and safe havens in Pakistan".

 Iran

 Evidence that Iran provided extensive assistance to the Taliban was also revealed.
 Coming from sources such as Afghan spies and paid informants, Iranian involvement in Afghanistan steadily widened from 2004 to today and constituted armaments, money, and physical deployment of anti-NATO militants.
-The government of Iran denies supporting the militants.
+The government of Iran denied supporting the militants.

 North Korea

-The documents, wrote journalist Jeff Stein of The Washington Post', stated that Hezb-e-Islami party leader Gulbuddin Hekmatyar and Amin al-Haq, a financial advisor to Osama bin Laden, both flew to North Korea on 19 November 2005, and purchased remote-controlled rockets to be used against American and coalition aircraft.
-Stein cautioned that he has found no corroborating reports of North Korean involvement in Taliban armaments dealing.
+The documents, wrote journalist Jeff Stein of The Washington Post, stated that Hezb-e-Islami party leader Gulbuddin Hekmatyar and Amin al-Haq, a financial advisor to Osama bin Laden, both flew to North Korea on 19 November 2005, and purchased remote-controlled rockets to be used against American and coalition aircraft.
+Stein cautioned that he found no corroborating reports of North Korean involvement in Taliban armaments dealing.